xamarin/XamarinCommunityToolkit/README.md

 If you have one or more of these common pieces of code that you are always replicating across apps, don't hesitate to contribute!
 We aim to be the first NuGet package you install when creating a new Xamarin app!

 Please have a look at our [contribution guide](CONTRIBUTING.md) before you get started.
+Also take note of the [Code of Conduct](https://dotnetfoundation.org/code-of-conduct) we adhere to.

 ## Community Toolkit Principles
 - Principle #1: The toolkit will be kept simple.